 The fund promotes environmental and/or social characteristics within the meaning of Article 8 of Regulation (EU) 2019/2088 ("Disclosure Regulation").
 More detailed information on the environmental and/or social characteristics of the Fund can be found in the Annex "Pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852".

-Consideration of the principal adverse impacts of investment decisions on sustainability factors factors as set out in Annex 1, Table 1 of Regulation (EU) 2022/1288.
+Consideration of the principal adverse impacts of investment decisions on sustainability factors

 The acquisition and ongoing analysis of the Fund's assets take into account the principal adverse impacts of investment decisions on sustainability factors.